Hannelore Auer

-Hannelore Auer is an Austrian Schlager singer and film actress who managed the German singer Heino.
+Hannelore Kramm née Auer (30 May 1942 – 8 November 2023) was an Austrian Schlager singer and film actress who managed the German singer Heino.

-Personal life
+Biography

 Auer was romantically linked with Franz Antel and appeared in the Frau Wirtin series of the director.
-In 1968, she married Austrian prince Alfred (von) Auersperg (1936-1992) and after their divorce in 1979, married Heino.
-Heino has a son Uwe from his first marriage and an illegitimate daughter Petra, who was a suicide in 2003.
-Hannelore herself does not have any children.
+In 1968, she married Austrian prince Alfred (von) Auersperg (1936–1992) and after their divorce in 1979, married Heino.
+Heino has a son Uwe from his first marriage and an illegitimate daughter Petra, who died by suicide in 2003.
+Hannelore herself did not have any children.
+She died on 8 November 2023, at the age of 81.